 - 1.1.
 The principle followed is that all proper expenses should be reimbursed by the Parochial Church Council or other appropriate body (see below).
-These are generally travelling expenses, and in this Diocese, the following car mileage rates apply (as agreed by Bishop's Council in December 2022).
-A daily mileage log must be kept and made available to the treasurer when claiming claims should be made monthly. - (a) Full rate (currently 45p per mile; subject to the Finance Bill 2024; March 2024) up to 10,000 miles per annum.
+These are generally travelling expenses, and in this Diocese, the following car mileage rates apply (as agreed by Finance and Asset Management Committee in November 2024).
+A daily mileage log must be kept and made available to the treasurer when claiming claims should be made monthly. - (a) Full rate (currently 45p per mile; subject to the Finance Bill 2025; March 2025) up to 10,000 miles per annum.
 The 10,000-mile limit applies to the total mileage of the minister for parish, diocesan and other official duties.
 It is the individual's responsibility to keep records.
 These may be checked by HMRC - (b) Second Rate (25p per mile) for annual mileage in excess of 10,000 in a year.